- Camping Options

 - Drugs and Alcohol

-On-site camping is limited to Season Camping Ticket holders only and is on a first in, first serve basis.
+On-site camping is limited to Season + Camping Ticket holders only and is on a first in, first serve basis in the general campground.

-There are a limited number of Camping tickets available due to space restrictions at Exhibition Park in Canberra, so we suggest you get in as early as possible.
+There are a limited number of Season + Camping Tickets available due to space restrictions at Exhibition Park in Canberra, so we suggest you get in as early as possible.

-OVAL CAMPING – Camping will be available on the Oval as in previous years.
-The oval is split into two parts – a car park and tent only camping zone.
+OVAL CAMPING – The oval is split into two parts – a car park and tent only camping zone.
 If you plan to camp on the Oval, your car must remain in the designated car park for the duration of the festival.
 Campervans, trucks and trailers are not permitted on the Oval at any time.

-RESTRICTED AREAS – There is NO CAMPING or PARKING in the Entertainment Zone, the Dog Show Zone or under the Electrical Towers (Map Coming Soon).
-The Staff, Performer Rent a Tent and Area Coordinator camping areas will be from the Coorong to the Henley building.
+RESTRICTED AREAS – There is NO CAMPING or PARKING in the Entertainment Zone, the Dog Show Zone or under the Electrical Towers.
+The Staff, Performer Rent a Tent and Area Coordinator camping areas will be from the Fitzroy to the Henley buildings.
 Camping and vehicle access to this area is restricted.
-Performer and Access Camping will be located behind the grandstand along Flemington Road and camping and vehicle access to this area is restricted to performer and entertainment zone vehicle pass holders only.
+Performer and Access Camping will be located behind the grandstand along Flemington Road and camping and vehicle access to this area is restricted to performer, access and entertainment zone vehicle pass holders only.

 Camp sites are claimed on a first-in first-served basis.
 The convention is that a site is claimed if there is a tent or caravan on it.
 All campers have equal access to available sites and a bit of give-and-take can save undue stress.
 If you are camping with a group, you should arrive together or bring and erect all the tents for your group.
 Please keep your site area to a minimum.